Our Commitment to You

 Predicting our income for the next year is very hard as there are so many variable and also changes.
 This makes planning our service and recruiting staff difficult.

 Our pay is set each year following a convoluted series of negotiations based between our negotiating committee and the government on the recommendations of the Doctors' and Dentists' Pay Review Body, an independent committee which reviews expenses, manpower issues, demand and workload, new ways of working, government targets and so on.

 Determining what a GP earns is also very difficult as there are so many factors to take account of - you may have seen figures bandied around in the press but often these are gross, before practice expenses are taken out and may well also include private services earned outside the NHS.

 Our regulations now require all GP practices to publish the following statement:

 “NHS England require that the net earnings of Doctors engaged in the Practice is publicised, and the required disclosure is shown below.
 However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time Doctors spend working in the Practice, and should not be used to form any judgment about GP earnings, nor to make any comparison with any other Practice.
 All GP Practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each Practice.
-The average pay for GPs working in Willow Tree Medical Doctors in the last financial year (2019/20) was £64,170 before tax and national insurance.
-This is for 2 full-time GPs and 11 part-time GPs who worked in the Practice for more than 6 months.
+The average pay for GPs working in Willow Tree Medical Doctors in the last financial year (2020/21) was £76,594 before tax and national insurance deductions.
+This relates to 1 full-time GP and 10 part-time GPs who worked in the Practice for more than 6 months.
 There were no locums working for more than 6 months during this time ”.